-Exemptions to the below requirements are possible in justified cases as long as there is no significant likelihood of occupant satisfaction being impaired.
+All living areas must have at least one operable window.
+Exceptions are possible in justified cases as long as there is no significant likelihood of occupant satisfaction being affected.

-7.11 Toolile Will profesiged doddpartey made have at least one operable window.
 It must be possible for the user to operate the lighting and temporary shading elements.
 Priority must be given to user-operated control over any automatic regulation.

-All rooms with prolonged occupancy must have at least one operable window

-☐ In case of active heating and/or cooling, it must be possible for users to regulate the interior temperature for each utilisation unit.

-☐ The heating or air-conditioning technology must be suitably dimensioned in order to ensure the specified temperatures for heating or cooling under all expected conditions.
+In case of active heating and/or cooling, it must be possible for users to regulate the interior temperature for each utilisation unit.
+The heating or air-conditioning technology must be suitably dimensioned in order to ensure the specified temperatures for heating or cooling under all expected conditions.

-VE entilation system: Controllability The ventilation volume flow rate must be adjustable for the actual demand.
-In residential buildings the volume flow rate must be user-adjustable for each accommodation unit (three settings are recommended: standard volume flow / standard volume flow +30 % / standard volume flow -30 %).
+Ve ntilation system: Controllability: The ventilation volume flow rate must be adjustable for the actual demand.
+In residential buildings the volume flow rate must be user-adjustable for each accommodation unit (three settings are recommended: standard volume flow / standard volume flow +30 $\%$ / standard volume flow -30 $\%$).
 Ventilation in all rooms All rooms within the thermal building envelope must be directly or indirectly (transferred air) ventilated with a sufficient volume flow rate.
 This also applies for rooms which are not continuously used by persons provided that the mechanical ventilation of these rooms does not involve disproportionately high expenditure.
-Excessively low relative indoor air humidity If a relative indoor air humidity lower than 30 % is shown in the PHPP for one or several months, effective countermeasures should be undertaken (e.g. moisture recovery, air humidifiers, automatic demand-based (zone) control, extended cascade ventilation, or monitoring of the actual relative air humidity with the option of subsequent measures).
-Sound level The ventilation system must not generate noise in rooms with prolonged occupancy.
-Recommended values for the sound level are □ ≤ 25 db(A): supply air rooms in residential buildings, and bedrooms and recreational rooms in non-residential buildings □ ≤ 30 db(A): rooms in non-residential buildings (except for bedrooms and relaxation rooms) and extract air rooms in residential buildings Draughts The ventilation system must not cause uncomfortable draughts.
+Excessively low relative indoor air humidity If a relative indoor air humidity lower than 30 % is shown in the PHPP for one or several months, effective countermeasures should be undertaken (e.g. moisture recovery, air humidifiers, automatic control based on the demand or zone, extended cascade ventilation, or monitoring of the actual relative air humidity with the option of subsequent measures).
+Sound level The ventilation system must not generate noise in living areas.
+Recommended values for the sound level are □ ≤ 25 db(A): supply air rooms in residential buildings, and bedrooms and recreational rooms in non-residential buildings □ ≤ 30 db(A): rooms in non-residential buildings (except for bedrooms and recreational rooms) and extract air rooms in residential buildings Draughts The ventilation system must not cause uncomfortable draughts.